punni1403/how-it-works/kubernetes/bts_𝐰𝐡𝐞𝐧_𝐰𝐞_𝐞𝐱𝐞𝐜𝐮𝐭𝐞_𝐤𝐮𝐛𝐞𝐜𝐭𝐥_𝐞𝐱𝐞𝐜_or_𝐟𝐨𝐫𝐰𝐚𝐫𝐝_or_𝐚𝐭𝐭𝐚𝐜𝐡_𝐜𝐨𝐦𝐦𝐚𝐧𝐝.md

 Let's understand the workflow:

-👉 When 'kubectl exec' is executed on a pod, the request is first handed over to the hashtag#kubernetes API Server and then the API Server calls the 'kubelet Exec API'
+👉 When 'kubectl exec' is executed on a pod, the request is first handed over to the kubernetes API Server and then the API Server calls the 'kubelet Exec API'

-👉 The implementation of Streaming API in hashtag#CRI shim relies on a set of independent Streaming Server mechanisms
+👉 The implementation of Streaming API in CRI shim relies on a set of independent Streaming Server mechanisms

-👉 At this time, kubelet calls hashtag#k8s CRI’s Exec interface and the one responsible for responding to this interface is naturally the specific CRI shim
+👉 At this time, kubelet calls k8s CRI’s Exec interface and the one responsible for responding to this interface is naturally the specific CRI shim

-👉 Here CRI shim will not directly call any hashtag#container runtime (CRI-O, containerd, rkt, etc) for processing, but only returns a URL to the kubelet
+👉 Here CRI shim will not directly call any container runtime (CRI-O, containerd, rkt, etc) for processing, but only returns a URL to the kubelet

 👉 Clients like crictl or the kubelet (via kubectl) request a new exec, attach or port forward session from the runtime using the gRPC interface.